Voyager at anchor in Bermuda

 The old prop shaft came out easily.
 It isn't in terrible shape, but has some deep pitting which I figured would wear the stuffing box packing quickly.
 So I had a new one made.

 Pitting on old shaft

 It's generally recommended that when replacing the shaft or the prop to mate the two on the bench and "lap" them with valve-grinding compound to insure a perfect fit.
-To do this one puts a thin layer of machinest's blueing over the prop/shaft interface.
-When dry, lapping compound is spread around the blueing and the prop slipped onto the shaft.
+To do this one puts a thin layer of machinist's bluing over the prop/shaft interface.
+When dry, lapping compound is spread around the bluing and the prop slipped onto the shaft.
 I rotated the prop a dozen times and removed it.
-Where the blueing is ground away there's a perfect fit.
+Where the bluing is ground away there's a perfect fit.

 I installed the transmission coupling.
 The setscrew goes into a dimple machined into the shaft.
 My plan was to use stainless 0.041" wire to insure the setscrew wouldn't back out, but the screw didn't have a hole through the head.
 No problem; the drill press should make short work of this.

 The bit dulled despite copious amounts of lubricating oil.
 Then another dulled, all without the tiniest indentation in the screw.
 It's grade 8, but must be hardened.
 A solid-carbide bit from McMaster-Carr, though, went through the screw in seconds.

 After torquing the split-coupling bolts to 20 NM I wired the setscrew.